vulkomilev/oumi/CONTRIBUTING.md

-# Contributing
+# Contributing to Oumi

-Thanks for considering contributing to Oumi!
-We welcome contributions for new models, incremental improvements, datasets, and bug fixes!
+Oumi welcomes any contribution that helps make it better for the community.
+This is a community-first effort.
+If we all work together, we can ensure a better, more inclusive, safer, and open future for frontier AI.
+Whether you are an individual contributor or an organization, we invite to be part of this bold mission to bring frontier AI back in the open.
+The future of AI is open source, and we can build that together.

+Possible contributions include:

+* Bug fixes, incremental improvements and tests, no matter how small
+* New features and infrastructure improvements
+* Tuning datasets, new ones or existing ones adapted to the standardized Oumi format
+* Benchmarks, new ones or existing ones integrated to Oumi's evaluation library
+* Documentation and code readability improvements
+* Code review of pull requests
+* Tutorials, blog posts, talks, and social media posts that promote Oumi
+* Community participation in [issues](https://github.com/oumi-ai/oumi/issues), [Discord](https://discord.gg/S74NxTDh7v), and [X](https://x.com/Oumi_PBC) to share knoweledge and help each other.

+If you want to contribute but you are short of ideas or have any questions, just reach out (<community@oumi.ai>) and we can help.

+If you are new to GitHub, read this [documentation](https://support.github.com/) to learn all you need.

 ## Prerequisites

-To set up the development environment on your local machine, run the commands below.
+To set up the development environment on your local machine, clone the repository (`git clone https://github.com/oumi-ai/oumi.git`) and run the following commands below inside the 'oumi' folder.

 1\.
 Install the dependencies needed for testing and linting the code: